 In addition to having a gluten reactivity test performed, patients will also benefit from a cross creativity test.
 This will reveal other food sensitivities the patient has.
 Many patients who react to one lectin, react to others.Â

 After you are under the care of a knowledgeable healthcare professional and proper lab work has been assessed, personalized treatment plans may begin.
 For individuals who suffer from gluten disorders, the treatment plan is comprised of complete removal of gluten, healing the gut for optimal digestion, detecting immune disorders, and the use of all-natural supplemental therapies.

-The information herein on "Gluten Related Disorders" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Gluten Related Disorders" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST